daytonn/daytonn.github.io/design.md

 <div class="page-description">
     <p>
         I got my foot in the door of the tech industry as a designer for a large print shop in a small town.
 We did everything from t-shirts to large-format vehicle wraps.
-They showed me the ropes with Photoshop, Illustrator, and Quark and I could do the occasional web work.
-The time I spent as a freelancer, I had to wear the designer hat as well as the developer's.
+They showed me the ropes with Photoshop, Illustrator, and Quark and I did the occasional web work.
+I also wore the designer hat when I was freelancing.
     </p>

     <p>